thrive-spectrexq/NexDefend/README.md

 NexDefend aims to simplify and enhance cybersecurity operations through advanced automation and AI, making it easier for organizations to stay ahead of cyber threats.

 ---
+In Development.
 Stay tuned for more updates!